UPPMAX/programming_formalisms/meeting_notes/older.md

 We will cover theory with bridging practical examples and applications to enhance the theoretical understanding of the principles.

-For more information and registration, please visit: https://www.uppmax.uu.se/support/courses-and-workshops/programming-formalisms/.
+For more information and registration, please visit: `[broken link to Programming Formalisms course at UPPMAX website]`

 ## Meeting 10 (May 26 2023) 9.00
 ### Participaton List